www.reelradio.com

 The Rob Frankel Collection

-Rob Frankel discovered radio in late 1965 when a friend turned him onto the sound of the WMCA Good Guys, the greatest ever assemblage of talent in one place.
+Rob Frankel discovered radio in late 1965 when a friend turned him onto the sound of the WMCA Good Guys.
 Listening to WMCA (and later WABC, WWRL, WNEW-FM, and others) provided him not only with great entertainment, but also a direction in life.

-In 1989, Rob left (what was left of) the network, and moved into the best gig of a lifetime when he joined Radio Today Entertainment as one of the producers of "Flashback!" (still going strong after 17 years) and "The Live Show" (for which he won a gold medal at the 1993 International Radio Festival).
+In 1989, Rob left the network, and moved into his present job when he joined Radio Today Entertainment as one of the producers of "Flashback!" (on air since 1987) and "The Live Show" (for which he won a gold medal at the 1993 International Radio Festival).

 The Repository thanks Rob Frankel for sharing!